Nurse Practitioner

 Are the moms and babies in your NICU typically lower-income families?
 Do you think that lower income mothers tend to be less vigilant about proper prenatal care?

-Asked by teressa over 11 years ago
+Asked by teressa about 12 years ago

 It has been years since I have been in the NICU- I can ask some of my NICU colleagues to get a better response BUT my gut feeling is that there isn't much of a relationship between being admitted to the NICU and being lower income.
 AND I don't think that lower income mothers are less vigilant about prenatal care.
 Many of the reasons of being admitted to the NICU have nothing to do with being lower- income or being less vigilant with prenatal care.
 For example: - have a fever as a newborn will buy you an admission to the NICU (requires septic workup) - having a congenital defect (cardiac, pulmonary, etc)- has no bearing on prenatal care- they are just a fluke. - multiples (usually born early and require some extra help with feeding and possibly respiratory- the lungs are one of the last things to mature in utero)